 Food redistribution and food waste

-People speaking against GMO have a different point of view.
-They argue that feeding the worlds hungry and malnourished can be achieved by redistribution of food supplies.
-They argue that there is a lot of food waste in many of the countries that are pushing for GMO.
-If they really did care, they could invest in cutting the waste and distribute the surpluses to the most needed places.
+People speaking against GMOs have a different point of view.
+They argue that feeding the world’s hungry and malnourished can be achieved by redistribution of food supplies.
+They argue that there is a lot of food waste in many of the countries that are pushing for GMOs.
+If they did care, they could invest in cutting the waste and distribute the surpluses to the most needed places.
 That sounds great, but is that possible?